 This pocket of campsites features a beautiful sandy beach, perfect for a friendly backcountry game like bocce ball.
 The site is sheltered by distant islands and gives visitors a front row seat to great sunsets.

-- New section of trail, your footprints are literally laying the groundwork for this trail!

 - Rock cairns.

 - Driftwood log jams.

 - Coastal views.

 - Narrow, rocky climbs.

 - Some low lying, wet areas.